 What is Biology?
-Biology is the study of life, and as such the A level course covers a whole range of subjects that are of vital importance and interest to everyone.
-From the study of the building blocks of life to the way in which we change the environment of the planet we live on.
-From gene cloning and genetic engineering to animal behaviour and human health.
-You will cover many of these things and many more.
+Biology is the study of life, and as such the A level course covers a wide range of topics that are of vital importance and interest to everyone; from the study of the building blocks of life, to the way in which we can change the environment of the planet we live on.
+Biology allows you to dive into the molecular basis of cellular biochemistry, and apply this all the way up to studying interactions within ecosystems.

 What will you cover in Biology?
+From gene cloning and genetic engineering, to animal behaviour and human health; you will cover many of these concepts, and so much more.
 The A level course is assessed by three written papers that account for 100% of the final grade.
-Practical competence is assessed separately by carrying out a number of defined practical experiments and students must reach the required standard to be awarded a pass in this component.
+Practical competence is assessed separately in the Practical Endorsement.

+This is completed by carrying out a number of required practical experiments, where students must reach the required standard to be awarded this certificate.
 Therefore, you will also be expected to be competent in laboratory-based practicals and be capable of analysing and interpreting the results obtained from such studies.